naftali-gan/naftali-gan.github.io/docs/PROMPT.md

 10. **Include Essential Pages**
    Create the following pages with their respective content:
    - **Home**: A welcoming introductory page for the nursery.
-   - **About**: Details about Naftali Gan’s mission, values, and history.
+   - **About**: Details about Naftali's Nursery's mission, values, and history.
    - **Products**: A showcase of nursery products, such as plants and gardening supplies, with descriptions and images.
-   - **Gallery**: A visual collection of images displaying the nursery’s offerings, facilities, or events.
+   - **Gallery**: A visual collection of images displaying the nursery's offerings, facilities, or events.
    - **Contact**: Contact details including:
      - Nursery address with an embedded **Google Map**.
      - Phone number, email, and opening hours.